2U1/Qwen2-VL-Finetune/README.md

 ## Docker

 To simplfy the setting process for training, you could use the provided pre-build environments.<br>
-The settings are done in the conda env named `train`.
+The settings are done in the conda env named `train`.<br><br>
+You could find more information about the image [here](https://hub.docker.com/repository/docker/john119/vlm/general).

 ```
 docker pull john119/vlm:v1